880 Walkers Line, Burlington, ON, L7N 2G2

 Safety is paramount on Ontario's roads, and the province ensures all vehicles meet certain safety standards.
 To register your newly acquired car, you'll need a Safety Standards Certificate.

 This certificate is issued by a licensed inspection station following a thorough examination of the vehicle's key safety components, including brakes, tires, lights, and emissions.
+Think of it as a clean bill of health for your car's roadworthiness.

-6. Proof of Insurance
+5. Proof of Insurance

 Before you hit the road, you must have auto insurance in place.
-In Ontario, it's mandatory to carry a minimum liability coverage.
+In Ontario, it's mandatory to carry minimum liability coverage.

 When registering your vehicle, you'll need to present proof of insurance, such as an insurance policy or a temporary insurance slip.